About Asbestos Exposure at Ashtabula County Medical Center

 That steam system required insulation.
 Lots of it.
 And from the 1930s through the late 1970s, that insulation was overwhelmingly asbestos-based.

-Products that reportedly appeared throughout Missouri hospital mechanical systems include:
+Products that reportedly appeared throughout Ohio hospital mechanical systems include:

 - Thermobestos** — pipe covering and block insulation used extensively on high-temperature steam lines

-- calcium silicate pipe insulation** — calcium silicate pipe insulation, reportedly present on boiler feed lines and steam distribution systems throughout Missouri commercial construction
+- calcium silicate pipe insulation** — calcium silicate pipe insulation, reportedly present on boiler feed lines and steam distribution systems throughout Ohio commercial construction

 - Armstrong Cork insulation products — used on fittings, flanges, and valve bodies throughout hospital piping systems

-- spray-applied fireproofing** — spray-applied fireproofing that was reportedly applied to structural steel in boiler rooms, mechanical rooms, and ceiling assemblies throughout Missouri hospital construction from the 1950s through the 1970s
+- spray-applied fireproofing** — spray-applied fireproofing that was reportedly applied to structural steel in boiler rooms, mechanical rooms, and ceiling assemblies throughout Ohio hospital construction from the 1950s through the 1970s

 - Transite board — an asbestos-cement product used as firewalls, duct liner, and equipment backing in mechanical spaces